Why do i call USA backwards, toxic and stupid in politics?

 USA is more politically right wing than than rest of the West .
 This means it resists good public schooling and healthcare unlike the rest of the west

-USA in its arrogance likes to be different , using different words and drive in the opposite of the road to its mother country Britain.
+USA in its arrogance it likes to be different , using different words and drive in the opposite of the road to its mother country Britain.
 Which has a practical reason according to why we drive on the right.

 The same applies to politics.
 They misuse the word liberal , libertarian and conservative .
 And, this occurred for several reasons in history